wy3148/shopping_cart/README.md

 # usage

 ## run the demo
-make sure you have configured $GOPATH go to the directory $GOPATH/src, and run following commands to run the demo
+make sure you have configured $GOPATH, go to the directory $GOPATH/src, and run following commands to run the demo

 ```